digigaia/kudu/dune/README.md

 - embed deploy_eos_image.py in the binary so we can run "dune build-image" from anywhere

+- use IndexMap and the indexmap feature on configparser to ensure we do not mess up the config file order also ensure we're keeping comments from the config file

 # README

 Here is a list of workflows that should be enabled by the `dune` utility